 While the above table indicates that traditional investment grade bonds represented by the Barclays U.S. Aggregate are the least correlated to the S&P 500 and offer the best downside portfolio protection, that might not always be the case going forward.
 It is questionable whether investors are truly aware of the magnitude of the risks embedded in traditional investment-grade bonds.

 Risk-Free Return or Return-Free Risk?

 When investors make the decision to move into non-investment grade or alternative fixed income, they are willingly taking on more credit and liquidity risk.
 But the biggest risk to investment grade bonds is, of course, interest rate or duration risk.
 Just like systematic, market risk is the 800-pound gorilla in the equity markets, interest rate risk is the primary driver of bond returns.

 According to Morningstar, the average durations (i.e., interest rate sensitivities) for different fixed income strategies are in the table below.
 Given different levels of interest rate rises, the expected losses across these strategies are as follows:

-Over the last few years, some market watchers have made the joke that investment-grade bonds were once risk-free return, but today, bonds are a return-free risk.
-That statement doesn’t seem too far off the mark these days, and it is one of the reasons why some practitioners are using the Defined Risk Strategy in place of bonds in their portfolios.
+Over the last few years, some market watchers have made the joke that investment-grade bonds were once risk-free return, but today, bonds are return-free risk.
+That statement doesn’t seem too far off the mark these days, and it is one of the reasons why some practitioners are using the Defined Risk Strategy in place of bonds for capital preservation in their portfolios.